 "Just to be here as long as I have," Moss said, "and to be fighting as long as I've been fighting, it feels good to just finally get over that hump."

 He wasn't alone with that sentiment.
-The victorious postgame locker room saw other Redskins veterans who were willing to take a step back and reflect on their journey from being a perennial last place team to suddenly being atop the NFC East.
+The victorious postgame locker room saw other long tenured members of the team who were willing to take a step back and reflect on their journey from being a perennial last place team to suddenly being atop the NFC East.

 "It's been a long time coming," said linebacker London Fletcher, who has been with the team since 2007.
 "To give us a division title, which hasn't happened here [in a long time]....it makes it that much sweeter."